-The Department of Film and Media Arts offers two major annual film festivals highlighting the best work by Temple students and high school students.
+The Department of Film and Media Arts offers a major annual film festival highlighting the best work by Temple students.

 The Diamond Screen Film Festival has gained recognition for showcasing the best work by up-and-coming filmmakers and media artists in Temple’s program.
 The annual event highlights the most creative and outstanding student films in the documentary, narrative and experimental categories, as well as showcasing the newest works from students in the media arts program.
 The festival invokes Temple University founder Russell Conwell’s “acres of diamonds” speech, finding the next generation of filmmakers creating inventive, compelling work in Temple’s own backyard.
 Winners are selected from more than 150 entries by a panel of judges made up of Temple alumni and noted names in the industry.